Tag

 eFootball PES - iPhone Footbal Game

-Feel the thrill of a real football stadium at eFootball PES.
-Konami has brought this game so that your fantasies come true here.
-If you play well throughout the whole week, you’ll get a place in players.
+Feel the thrill of a real football stadium at eFootball PES. has brought this game so that your fantasies come true here.
+If you play well throughout the whole week, you’ll get a place in featured players.
 It will get you special player cards, extra skills, and added ratings.

 You can enjoy the authentic feel of matches from the stadium, too.
 Still not impressed?
 Here are more features for you that will surely convince you.